syncfusion-content/maui-docs/MAUI/Busy-Indicator/Migration.md

 <tr>
 <td> IsBusy </td>
 <td>IsRunning</td>
-<td>Gets or sets a value indicating whether gets or sets the value of the IsBusy property in busy indicator.
+<td>Gets or sets a value of the IsRunning property in busy indicator.
 It determines whether the animation of indicator to be shown or not.</td></tr>
 <tr>
 <td>Duration</td>
 <td>DurationFactor</td>
-<td>Gets or sets the value of the Duration property.
+<td>Gets or sets the value of the duration property.
 It is used to change the speed of animation to finish a cycle.</td></tr>
 <tr>
 <td>ViewBoxWidth ViewBoxHeight</td>
 <td>SizeFactor</td>